-- (1) Properties shall be maintained in a natural condition. - (2) Prior to making any change to existing vegetation, the Property Owner shall submit a Request for Exterior Alteration/Improvement Conditional Approval. - (3) Diseased or dead trees are to be removed, except for dead trees beyond the OCRM Critical Line which may be preserved for wildlife provided the tree(s) do not pose a hazard. - (4) See Appendix Q-Bush Hogging and the Selective Clearing of Lots for SIPOA rules regarding bush hogging and clearing of lots. - (5) The Property Owner is responsible for ensuring that the lot is cleared of fallen limbs, trees and debris and any damage to the SIPOA common areas is repaired.
+- (1) Properties shall be maintained in a natural condition. - (2) Prior to making any change to existing vegetation, the Property Owner shall submit a Request for Landscape Vegetation Alteration on Undeveloped Lot Form. - (3) Diseased or dead trees are to be removed, except for dead trees beyond the OCRM Critical Line which may be preserved for wildlife provided the tree(s) do not pose a hazard. - (4) See Appendix Q- Selective Clearing of Lots for SIPOA rules regarding bush hogging and clearing of lots. - (5) The Property Owner is responsible for ensuring that the lot is cleared of fallen limbs, trees and debris and any damage to the SIPOA common areas is repaired.